 Competitor’s Blogs

-Rather, take a look at what sort of topics your competition covers, and think about whether or not there are certain areas you can improve upon when compared to them.
-In essence, approach content marketing in the same way as you approach every other area of your business.
-Do what your competitors do, only better.
+Instead, examine the topics your competition covers.
+Then, consider if there are areas where you can improve upon their work.
+Essentially, approach content marketing like any other area of your business.
+Do what your competitors do, but do it better.

 Friends and Colleagues

 Last but certainly not least, never underestimate the value of your contacts, both personal and professional.
-Even if someone isn’t part of your target audience or working in your particular field, having someone to bounce ideas off can be incredibly valuable.
+Even if someone isn’t your target audience or in your field, having someone to bounce ideas off can be incredibly valuable.
 They’ll likely bring a unique perspective to the table, with insights you hadn’t previously considered.

 A good brainstorming session is an incredible way to get the creative juices flowing.